vigneshmdm/vigneshmdm/README.md

 ---

-_“Not just where tech is today — I’m building for where it needs to be tomorrow.”_
+_“I’m not just focused on where technology is today — I'm building toward where it needs to be tomorrow.”_